-The labeling technology provided in the FISH Tag[TM] DNA Kits uses a two step approach.1 In the first step, nick translation is used to enzymatically incorporate an amine-modified nucleotide into the probe template.
-The modified nucleotide is dUTP having an NH2 group attached through a linker to the C5 position of the base.
+The labeling technology provided in the FISH TagTM DNA Kits uses a two step approach.1 In the first step, nick translation is used to enzymatically incorporate an amine-modified nucleotide into the probe template.
+The modified nucleotide is dUTP having an NH0 group attached through a linker to the C5 position of the base.
 In the second step, dye labeling of the purified amine-modified DNA is achieved by incubation with amine-reactive dyes.
 These active ester compounds react with the primary amines incorporated into the probe template, covalently conjugating the dye to the modified nucleotide base.
 The purified probe is then ready for hybridization to the specimen.

-The FISH Tag[TM] DNA Multicolor Kit is supplied with four spectrally distinct Alexa Fluor[®] fluorescent dyes (Table 2).
-We have also developed FISH Tag[TM] DNA Kits in single-dye versions (F32947, F32948, F32949, and F32950).
+The FISH TagTM DNA Kits are supplied with one of four spectrally distinct Alexa Fluor® fluorescent dyes (Table 2) or all four of these Alexa Fluor® dyes in the multicolor kit format (F32951).
 It is important to know the filter sets available on your fluorescence microscope prior to choosing a fluorophore for labeling and detection (Table 2 and Figure 1).
-The dyes available in the FISH Tag[TM] DNA Kits are compatible with standard filter sets found on most fluorescence microscopes.
-Our proprietary Alexa Fluor[®] dyes are brighter and more photostable than traditional fluorescent labels,2 providing higher resolution and improved signal to noise ratios compared to conventional dyes.
-The Alexa Fluor[®] 488 dye is spectrally similar to fluorescein and has green emission when viewed with the appropriate filter set.
-The Alexa Fluor[®] 555 dye is spectrally similar to Texas Red[®] dye and has red emission.
-The Alexa Fluor[®] 647 dye is spectrally similar to Cy5 dye and has far-red emission not visible to the human eye.
-The Alexa Fluor[®] 647 dye must be viewed using a fluorescence microscope equipped with a CCD camera.
+The dyes available in the FISH TagTM DNA Kits are compatible with standard filter sets found on most fluorescence microscopes.
+Our proprietary Alexa Fluor® dyes are brighter and more photostable than traditional fluorescent labels, providing higher resolution and improved signal to noise ratios compared to conventional dyes.
+The Alexa Fluor 488 dye is spectrally similar to fluorescein and has green emission when viewed with the appropriate filter set.
+The Alexa Fluor[®] 555 dye is spectrally similar to Cy3 dye and has orange emission, whereas the Alexa Fluor 594 dye is spectrally similar to Texas Red dye and has red emission.
+The Alexa Fluor® 647 dye is spectrally similar to Cy5 dye and has far-red emission not visible to the human eye.
+The Alexa Fluor 647 dye must be viewed using a fluorescence microscope equipped with a CCD camera.